 On the evening of February 8, 1971, our family engaged in our usual weeknight activities.
-Some of us had homework; I studied for a dreaded Chemistry test.
+Some of us had homework; I studied for a dreaded chemistry test.
 Dad watched something on television and Mom read a book in her favorite spot on the couch.
 Just before heading for bed, Dad removed the empty Sparklett’s five-gallon glass water bottle off the water cooler, then loaded on a new bottle.
-We all hit the hay, but little did we know that our lives were about to be disrupted in a way we never expected.
+We all hit the hay, but little did we know that our lives were about to be disrupted in a way we couldn't have expected.

 We collected ourselves then toured the damage.
 The kitchen was in chaos.
 All of the cabinets and the refrigerator had opened up, spilling and mixing food with broken dishes and glass on the floor.
-Added to that was the five gallons of Sparklett’s water and we had an unappetizing soupy stew to clean up.
+Added to that was the five gallons of Sparklett’s water, creating an unappetizing soupy stew to clean up.
 Gradually neighbors began to come out to compare damage.
 In our immediate area the most common problem was cracks in the walls and in the brick chimneys, and fallen or leaning exterior stone fences, all of which our house had.
 This quake, called the Sylmar quake, was a 6.6, not a world class shake at all.
 But it lasted a lengthy 59 seconds.
 There were about seventy deaths, most due to the collapse of freeway bridges and a couple of hospitals.
 We were without power and phone but we still had our well water.

-Newhall Pass after the quake.
+Newhall Pass after the quake